 What was brand new when her album was released?
 “The Notorious Byrd Brothers”, “The Graduate” soundtrack, the first Blood, Sweat & Tears, Otis Redding’s “Dock of the Bay”, Vanilla Fudge’s “The Beat Goes On”, the Mothers of Invention’s “We’re Only In it For the Money”, Dylan’s “John Wesley Harding”, Traffic’s “Mr Fantasy”, The Stones’ “Their Satanic Majesties’ Request”, Laura Nyro’s “Eli and the 13th Confession”, Leonard Cohen’s first album.

 The album is a series of thematically connected vignettes.
 The liner notes indicated that the 10 songs were divided into two cycles, “I Came to the City” and “Out of the City and Down to the Seaside”.
-The auteur speaks in a clear, distinct voice throughout, spinning her tapestry of events and relationships in the cusp of freedom; her home and her child and her marriage, even her initial struggle for recognition left behind.
+The auteur speaks in a clear, distinct voice throughout, spinning her tapestry of events and relationships in the cusp of freedom; her home, her child, her marriage, even her struggle for recognition all left behind.
 Now she’s in New York, she’s getting acclaim, she’s having relationships.
 Even the weak songs combine to give a rich picture of this life.
-‘Marcie‘ a solitary, anonymous young woman, lost in the city.
+‘Marcie‘ a solitary, anonymous young woman, lost in the city (covered by Chris Thile/Brad Mehldau).
 ‘Nathan La Franeer’, her encounter with a rapacious cabbie.
-‘Sisotowbell Lane’, an idyll of domestic bliss, replete with rocking chairs and curtains.
-Dawntreader, which sinks in the obscurity of “peridots and periwinkle blue medallions”.
+‘Sisotowbell Lane‘, an idyll of domestic bliss, replete with rocking chairs and curtains.
+‘Dawntreader‘, which sinks in the obscurity of “peridots and periwinkle blue medallions”.
 ‘The Pirate Of Penance’, a seafaring allegory.
 ‘Song to a Seagull‘, strong lyrically, but underdeveloped melodically.

 But before them we have the three gems that open the album.
 ‘I Had a King’, a declaration of independence from her ex-husband, moving on with determination, without regrets or recriminations (“There’s no one to blame/No there’s no one to name as a traitor here”).
 It’s immediately followed by ‘Michael from Mountains’ an exhilarating paean to new-found love, a beautiful, weaving melody, a stunning performance, a moving song.
 And then the best song on the album, ‘Night in the City’.
 It’s the only really produced song on the album, Joni on guitars, Joni on tinkly piano (the only cut to use a keyboard), a great vocal canon, Stills’ knockout bass, giving an impetus to the mix that renders drums unnecessary.

 ‘Cactus Tree’ is a catalogue of her ex-lovers.
 She’s new to the city, untethered and unbridled, liberated, exploiting to the fullest the sexual freedom just becoming available to the fairer sex circa the spring of 1968.
 The imagery is seaside hippie throughout, the schooners and the beads and the flowers and the harbors.
-And her endless list of lovers, almost bragging about her promiscuity.
+And her endless list of lovers, flaunting her freedom/promiscuity.

-The first three verses talk about one man each, him wanting her, her valuing her freedom too much to commit.
+The first three verses talk about one man each, a sailor and a mountain man and a businessman, him wanting her, her valuing her freedom too much to commit.
 Remarkably, she presents the view of the relationship through the men’s eyes, not through her own.
 It’s such a personal, intimate song—yet she chooses to spend most of it looking through the male eyes, perhaps to define her ‘self’ via her lovers.

 At the beginning of the fourth verse, our narrator appears casually, almost obscured in the crowd of her lovers – “There’s a lady in the city and she thinks she loves them all.”
 ‘Love’, Joni?
 She has a genuine affection towards each and every one, albeit transient.
 But we’re talking about a girl who knows how to have a good time.
 Every night, a new good time.

 “She has brought them to her senses” – not ‘brought them to their senses’, because she’s done the opposite, she’s confused them.
 How has she done that?
 With her womanly passion, by making love to them, by taking them to her sensual place, the place of her senses.
-“They have laughed inside her laughter”, profoundly intimate, but don’t take it too seriously.
-“She rallies her defenses”.
-You can come inside me, you can laugh with me inside me, but only for a little while.
+“They have laughed inside her laughter”, profoundly intimate, but not too serious.
+“She rallies her defenses”–you can come inside me, you can laugh with me inside me, but only for a little while.
 Then you have to go, because I have to go.
 “For she fears that one will ask her for eternity–and she’s so busy being free.”

 “She will love them when she sees them,” each and every one on his own terms.
 For the time that she sees him.
 Till she moves on.
 And if they try to hold her, they lose her.
 Don’t forget, this was March, 1968—the very dawn of the sexual revolution.
 Prior to this, women did not have sex outside marriage.
 Certainly not with innumerable partners.
-And they certainly didn’t talk about it.
+Or at least they didn’t talk about it.